 I love to spend time in the archives doing research

 The NYPL Central Reading Room is gorgeous!

-Here's where I did my research this summer
+Here's where I did my most recent research

 Who are we this semester?

 12 people in 7 different majors and 3 different grad programs

 Theatre Arts, Sociology, Social Work, History, Psychology, Enlish, Mechanical Engineering